antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 invasion are often inversely regulated in tumor biology, supporting the notion that proliferating tumor cells have to switch their transcriptional state (through EMT) in order to acquire invasive and metastatic properties (40, 44, 45).
 Proliferating tumor cells require high expression of mTORC1 and its target genes to meet their anabolic demand (46).
 The high expression of mTORC1 in imatinib-treated tumors may therefore simply reflect the MET phenotype switch"

+Mesenchymal tumor phenotypes are generally accompanied by reduced proliferation.
+Indeed, high expression of proliferation signatures and Wnt target genes are associated with good prognosis and reduced metastatic capacity in CRC

 * On the main page, make sure that the selected dataset is **Tumor ImPACCT - Kranenburg - 30 - custom - ensh37e75**
 * Select the analysis **View Geneset (Heatmap)